wangqiaoshi/vsphere-storage-for-docker/CONTRIBUTING.md

 ```
 ## Typical Developer Workflow

-A typical workflow for a developer should be.
+A typical workflow for a developer ssfcsdfhould be.

 - Create a branch, push changes and make sure tests do not break as reported
   by the CI system.